Portland MBA Offerings

 The Portland MBA programs are delivered in a hybrid format.
 That means you complete 80 percent of your coursework online at a time and place of your choosing.
-This may include watching prerecorded lectures, working on group projects and/or reading case studies and other materials.
+This may include watching recorded lectures, working on group projects and/or reading case studies and other materials.

 In addition to the online work, you meet in person with classmates and faculty for six hours per course each term.
 The in-person classes are maximized to your advantage; we don’t believe in wasting time, so don’t expect these to be lectures.
 (You can view lectures online.)
-In-person classes are all about making sure you’re forging connections with your peers, meeting the right people (including alumni and other experts), engaging in discussion on advanced concepts, and presenting project work for review and feedback.
+In-person classes are all about making sure you’re forging connections with your peers, meeting the right people (including alumni and other experts), engaging in discussions on advanced concepts, and presenting project work for review and feedback.

 In-person classes are held at the Collaborative Life Sciences Building on the South Waterfront.
 Classes are typically held on Tuesday, Wednesday or Thursday evenings from 6 to 9 p.m.